 Kylie represented Australia in the 400m Hurdles and enjoys keeping fit running and going to the gym, in addition to being a mum of 3 active children.

 Kylie has been working in High-Performance Sport for over 20 years originally in Sydney, followed by 10 years at the Australian Institute of Sport (AIS) and recently for Swimming Australia.
-She has been a Physiotherapist to the Australian Swimming Team for the past 10 years and previously for the Australian Track & Field Team, Australian Women’s Gymnastics Team, Australian Women’s Softball Team, and various Netball teams (NSWIS, AIS, Sydney Sandpipers), traveling internationally with all the above teams.
+She has been a Physiotherapist to the Australian Swimming Team for the past 15 years in addition to currently working with the Australian Womens Basketball Team (Opals) and previously for the Australian Track & Field Team, Australian Women’s Gymnastics Team, Australian Women’s Softball Team, and various Netball teams (NSWIS, AIS, Sydney Sandpipers), traveling internationally with all the above teams.

-Kylie’s career highlight is being an Australian Team Physiotherapist at 3 Olympic Games (London 2012, Rio 2016, Tokyo 2020) and 4 Commonwealth Games (Delhi 2010, Glasgow 2014, Gold Coast 2018, Birmigham 2022) where she worked across various sports including Women’s Artistic and Rhythmic Gymnastics, Athletics, Swimming, Taekwondo, Badminton, Synchronised Swimming, Diving, Archery & Boxing.
+Kylie’s career highlight is being an Australian Team Physiotherapist at 4 Olympic Games (London 2012, Rio 2016, Tokyo 2020, Paris 2024) and 4 Commonwealth Games (Delhi 2010, Glasgow 2014, Gold Coast 2018, Birmingham 2022) where she worked across various sports including Women’s Artistic and Rhythmic Gymnastics, Athletics, Swimming, Basketball, Taekwondo, Badminton, Synchronised Swimming, Diving, Archery & Boxing.

 2002 University Rugby Union (Till 2003)